A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Put on safety goggles and gloves.

-2. In a test tube, dissolve a small amount of CoCl2·6H2O in about 10 mL of water.
+2. In a test tube, dissolve approximately 2g of CoCl2·6H2O in about 10 mL of distilled water.

-3. Slowly add concentrated NH3 to the CoCl2 solution, stirring constantly.
+3. Slowly add concentrated NH3 to the CoCl2 solution, stirring constantly with a glass rod.
+Note any color change and temperature change.

-5. Continue adding NH3 until the solution turns deep purple.
+4. Continue adding NH3 until the solution turns deep purple.
+Note the approximate volume of NH3 added.

-6. Place the test tube in a water bath and heat to about 80°C.
+6. Place the test tube in a water bath and heat to about 80°C for approximately 10 minutes.

-7. Remove the test tube from the water bath and let it cool to room temperature.
+7. Remove the test tube from the water bath and allow it to cool to room temperature.
+An ice bath may speed up this process.

 Significance: